 If the code entered is incorrect, SEC will appear on the display.
 The radio will remain secured until the correct code is entered.

-When battery power is given to a secured radio, the radio won't turn on and LOC will appear on the display.
+When battery power is removed and later applied to a secured radio, the radio won't turn on and LOC will appear on the display.